Kureev/react-native-blur/README.md

 - `blurAmount` (Default: 10, Number) - blur amount effect
   - `0-100` - Adjusts blur intensity

-*Note: `blurAmount` does not refresh with Hot Reloading.
-You must a refresh the app to view the results of the changes*

 ### Android

 Android support uses an [external library](https://github.com/500px/500px-android-blur) which has slightly different properties and setup requirements.
 This is why extra code must be added manually to the `android/app/build.gradle` file as documented above.